 TOPICS IN EUROPEAN HISTORY.
 A seminar focusing on selected topics in modern European history such as the Enlightenment, the Industrial Revolution, the Concert of Europe, the Second Empire, Bismarck's Germany, the Belle Epoque, or Imperialism, using primary and secondary readings, class presentations, and discussion.
-Prerequisites: History 101-102.
+Prerequisite: Rhetoric 102.

 TOPICS IN AMERICAN HISTORY.
 A seminar investigating selected topics in twentieth-century American life and politics, utilizing readings, student papers, and class discussions.
 Prerequisite: senior or junior status.
+Prerequisite: Rhetoric 102.

 TOPICS IN COMPARATIVE HISTORY.
 A seminar investigating selected topics in cross-societal, historical studies.
 Topics to be offered may include comparative revolutions; colonialism; the trans-Atlantic slave trade; or themes in European, Asian, Middle Eastern, and Latin-American development.
-Prerequisite: consent of the instructor.
+Prerequisite: Rhetoric 102.